 How to delete the Titan XD

-There are only a few parts that you will need to delete your 5.0 Cummins; a tuner, an exhaust, and a some way to block off the factory EGR system.
+There are only a few parts that you will need to delete your 5.0 Cummins; a tuner, an exhaust, and a some way to block or turn off the factory EGR system.
 All of these parts together are what most will call a full delete kit.

 We’ll start with the most important part first, the tuner.
 You won’t be able to run a deleted truck properly without it, so it is definitely a must have in order for everything to work.